perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 6 - Planning and Deploying Security for Network Communications.md

 	- Use the Enforced and Block Policy Inheritance features carefully
 - <u>Procedure for deleting policy objects:</u>
 	- Unassign IPSec policy in the GPO
+	- Wait 24 hours to ensure that change is propogated
+	- Delete the GPO
+- Persistent policy